Healthcare Insights

 In the Definitive Healthcare HospitalView product, payor mix is a proprietary calculation based on revenues, charges, discharges, and patient days from different medical insurance payors.

-This Healthcare Insight reviews data for more than 5,900 U.S. hospitals and compares the results by the hospital’s profit status.
-The figures are aggregated from the most recent 12-month interval tracked in our database and updated from the Medicare Cost Report.
+This Healthcare Insight reviews data from thousands of U.S. hospitals and compares the results by the hospital’s profit status.
+The figures are aggregated from the most recent 12-month interval tracked in our database and the 2024 Medicare Cost Report.

 What are the different types of hospital profit statuses?